 What’s Included in a Career Path

-Career paths traditionally imply vertical growth or advancement to higher level positions, but they can also entail lateral movement within or across industries.
-And each path can be slightly different for each person, depending on how long you need to take to get to your goals, or if you change your goals along the way.
+Career paths traditionally imply vertical growth or advancement to higher-level positions, but they can also entail lateral (sideways) movement within or across industries.
+And each path can be slightly different for each person, depending on how long you need to take to reach your goals, or if you change your goals along the way.

 For example, people who are midlife-career changers may need to go down a level or two from where they were, so they can get the training and experience they need to move back up the ladder.

-Whichever way a career path takes someone, it’s designed to provide increased satisfaction of a worker's career values and needs by targeting a series of jobs designed to get them to his or her career goal.
-Job satisfaction is one major key to a happy and long career.
+Whichever way a career path takes someone, it’s designed to provide increased satisfaction of a worker's career values and needs by targeting a series of jobs designed to get them to their career goal.
+Job satisfaction is one important key to a happy and long career.

 Career paths are sometimes part of the employee development processes within organizations.
 In this case, an employee and a supervisor or Human Resources representative discuss the career development of the worker within the context of their organization.

-It may occur as part of the performance appraisal process and takes into account the interests, knowledge, and skills of the employee.
-Additional education, training or work assignments may be planned as mechanisms to qualify employees for subsequent roles within their career path.
+This discussion may take place as part of the performance appraisal process and considers the interests, knowledge, and skills of the employee.
+Additional education, training, or work assignments may be planned as mechanisms to qualify employees for subsequent roles within their career path.

 - Administration: Administrative Assistant - Executive Assistant - Office Manager